 There has never has been a clear understanding of what is a technique and a tool?
 These terms are used interchangeably that people do not even question what constitutes a technique or a tool.

 Gain unique insights from 2 man-years of research that explain how little value a PMO is if it is not a master of techniques and tools.
 It’s now time to address the competency deficit and increase the value of PMO to the organisation.

-Patterns shows the drivers of emergent strategy, how this destabilises strategic planning and what you can do about it.
+Patterns show the drivers of emergent strategy, how this destabilises strategic planning and what you can do about it.
 It is an extremely pragmatic approach that significantly shortens the time needed to develop strategy, can be applied at any scale and used for both competitive and collaborative strategies.
 As well as strategy formulation we’ll show how to develop an execution plan with clear metrics, and communication plan, an approach to providing a bridge between strategy and delivery.
 This session is ideal for those working within portfolio management and enterprise PMOs.

 We will share our experience of using the approach with over 70 client organisations in a wide range of sectors and show the 80 common and successful patterns of strategy.

 Anyone interested in how strategy is formulated, why it fails so often and how to convert strategy into action should come along to the session.